joeparis/pf2e-errata/src/dark_archive.md

 **Saving Throw** Will
 -
-You place a psychic lock in a foe’s mind that prevents it from a specific action.
+You place a psychic lock in a foe's mind that prevents it from a specific action.
 Choose “Strike,” “Stride,” “Cast a Spell,” or a specific action you know the creature to have (such as “Breath Weapon” against a dragon).
 If the creature attempts that action on its next turn, it must surmount your lock to do so, causing it to take 2d6 mental damage (with a basic Will save).
 The target is then temporarily immune for 1 minute.
 -
 **Heightened (+1)** The damage increases by 1d6.
 -
 **Amp** Your telepathic push is particularly shocking to those who resist it.
-If the target fails its save, it’s also stunned 1.
+If the target fails its save, it's also stunned 1.
 )

 |